BrannonKLuong/dropshop_ML_overlay/README.md

 Every frame in the video is analyzed with the machine learning (ML) model which produces an array of detections with corresponding information x1, y1, x2, y2, id (this may or not be present depending on how the data was labeled), confidence percentage, class defined in the model (also dependent on how data was labeled)
-This is denoted in the algorithm as one of the following.
+This is denoted in the algorithm as one of the following:
 ```
    xone, yone, xtwo, ytwo, id, confidence, class_in_model = data
    xone, yone, xtwo, ytwo, confidence, class_in_model = data